All Episodes

 So I imagine your FBI agents read that.

-I'm sure they do.
+I'm sure they did.

-Your pre the president's wishes were known to them certainly by the next day when he had a press conference with the Prime Minister.
+The president's wishes were known to them, certainly by the next day when he had a press conference with the prime minister.

-Going back, the three requests were number one, be loyal.
+Going back, the three requests were, number one, be loyal.

-He's a good guy, he's been treated unfairly.
+He's been treated unfairly.

-And number three, can you please tell the American people what these leaders in Congress already know, what you already know, what you've told me three times that I'm not under personally under investigation.
+And number three, can you please tell the American people what these leaders in Congress already know, what you already know, what you've told me three times, that I'm not personally under investigation.

-Those are the three things he asked, yes, sir.
+Those are the three things he asked.

 You know, this investigation is full of leaks left and right.